ROSSROSALES/toolhub_records/README.md

 # History
 Newest

+ - Updated Home Page Buttons with Subtitles and Organized Game Page Interface
+  - Updated Spacing of Leaderboard and Records page
  - Updated Home page and Added Game page
  - Add Badges to Users in Leaderboard page
  - Updated Records Page and Added Sample Data to visualize